Though atopic dermatitis can make sleeping well difficult there are actions you can take to sleep better.

 Overheating at night and sweating can really lead to a flare up and increase the impulse to scratch.
 Having a cool sleeping environment is key to alleviate the symptoms of eczema.
 Keep your bed room cool, this also improves on sleep quality in general.
 Our bedrooms should ideally be below 18°c / 64.5°F. If your bedroom gets hot during summer keep the blinds/ curtains as well as windows closed during the day and open to air out when it gets cooler at night.
 Use a fan or air conditioning to get a cooling air flow.

-2. COOLING SLEEPWEAR
+2. SOOTHING SLEEPWEAR

-The best pajamas for eczema should help you keep the best micro climate, ensure you don’t overheat and quickly wick moisture away from your skin.
+The best pyjamas for eczema should help you keep the best micro climate, ensure you don’t overheat and quickly wick moisture away from your skin.
 Look for natural, breathable and lightweight and soft fabrics.
 Your bed linen and bedding should also be breathable to avoid heat build-up during the night.

 3. COOLING DIET